Making choices

 In Reception class, children might:

-• Choose which fruit/snack they would like.
+• Choose which fruit/snack they want.

 Top Tip